open3e/open3e/tests/integration/README.md

-## How to tests run localy (linux)
+## How to run tests localy (linux)
 ### Prerequisities
-* Linux host with [Docker Compose](https://docs.docker.com/compose/) installed (optional if you like to manage an mqtt broker and virtualE3 instance by your own).
-* Loaded vcan kernel module (may be already installed/loaded depending on the used linux distribution).
+* Linux host with loaded [vcan kernel module](https://netmodule-linux.readthedocs.io/en/latest/howto/can.html#virtual-can-interface-vcan) (may be already installed/loaded depending on the used linux distribution).
+* A running instance of [virtualE3](https://github.com/philippoo66/vitualE3) that uses the provided [test data](tests/integration/test_data).
+* A running mqtt broker that listens on `127.0.0.1:1883` and allows anonymous authentication.
+See open3e mqtt [test configuration](../util/open3e_cmd.py) for details.
+* Alternatively the [Docker Compose](https://docs.docker.com/compose/) test environment can be used, that will start a preconfigured [virtualE3](https://github.com/philippoo66/vitualE3) and mqtt broker instance.
+See below for details how to interact with the compose environment.

 ### Create vcan interface

-To create a virtual can interface for communitcation between a open3e and virtualE3.
+Create a virtual can interface for communitcation between a open3e and virtualE3.

 ```
 modprobe vcan